LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 ## Describing components and their configuration
 {:#describing-components}

+{:.todo}
+Drop non-essentials and merge into ontology section

 In this section, we introduce the [_Object-Oriented Components ontology_](https://linkedsoftwaredependencies.org/vocabularies/object-oriented) for describing software components and their instantiation in a certain configuration, and provide an example of its application to JavaScript.